Background

 A chance to mark bike lanes arose after a major resurfacing took place in 2015.
 Talks with RMS and City of Sydney staff took place and it was agreed to come up with some line marking plans for bicycles.
 City of Sydney drew up a plan but RMS in the end did not agree to do the work.
 A further attempt was made in 2017 to convince RMS to undertake some linemarking and, after a promising meeting, attended by Bike Leichhardt and IWBC reps, plus City Of Sydney staff, where it was agreed in principle to develop some new linemarking plans, subject to finding some funding, RMS again reneged, citing eventually “other priorities” and “not enough safety benefit” in providing line marking only.
 They want safety for cyclists, but not just yet.

 The Govt announced in 2017 the relocation of the Fishmarket to the head of Blackwattle Bay on Pyrmont Bridge Rd.
 The move will mean a major rethink of access to the new site, perhaps even a shifting of Pyrmont Bridge Rd, and will present opportunities to install bike paths and lanes.
 The Danish architectural firm given the contract for the redesign of the market and the foreshore area expressed a desire to provide for bicycle access from surrounding areas.
-IWBC is very hopeful that RMS will at last be pushed into approving facilities on Pyrmont Bridge Rd.
+IWBC is very hopeful that RMS [now Transport for NSW] will at last be pushed into approving facilities on Pyrmont Bridge Rd.

-Some recent small gains are that shared paths (bicycles allowed on footpaths) were proposed by City of Sydney and approved on Pyrmont Bridge Rd between Wattle St and Bellevue St, Glebe, also along the east side of Wentworth Park, and also on the footpath east of Harris St around the Fishmarket to the pedestrian crossing of Bank St, which many cyclists use to avoid the heavy traffic at the intersection under the Anzac Bridge flyover.
+Some recent small gains are that shared paths (bicycles allowed on footpaths) were proposed by City of Sydney and approved on Pyrmont Bridge Rd between Wattle St and Bellevue St, Glebe, also along the east side of Wentworth Park, and also on the footpath east of Harris St around the old Fishmarket to the pedestrian crossing of Bank St, which many cyclists use to avoid the heavy traffic at the intersection under the Anzac Bridge flyover.
 Access to Bulwarra Rd North is also being improved.
-The footpath on the north side of Pyrmont Bridge Rd, between Taylor St, Glebe, and the Fishmarket, remains a footpath, despite many cyclists using it in preference to the road.
-Dangers from trucks using the cement loader driveways were cited as reasons not to make it a shared path, but pedestrians and trucks seem to cope, and the road is maybe more dangerous for cyclists.

 See a photo essay on Pyrmont Bridge Rd.

-In March 2018 the Greater Sydney Commission gave Inner West Council $21m for active transport works associated with the Parramatta Rd Re-development Project.
+In March 2018 the Greater Sydney Commission gave Inner West Council $21m for active transport works associated with the gParramatta Rd Re-development Project.
 The council has set up a Parramatta Rd Urban Improvement Project and a consultant’s report has (Nov 2019) been finalised.
-This includes putting in a bike path on Pyrmont Bridge Rd from Parramatta Rd to Booth St, and a bike route on Albion St to Nelson St. But it has not included the missing link from Albion St across Johnston’s CK via McCarthy Lane and Cahill Lane to Pyrmont Bridge Rd., or a shared path on Parramatta Rd from Nelson St to Pyrmont Bridge Rd.
-This latter option apparently will be included in the Masterplan for Parramatta Rd.
+This includes putting in a bike path on Pyrmont Bridge Rd from Parramatta Rd to Booth St, and a bike route on Albion St to Nelson St. But it has not included the missing link from Albion St across Johnston’s CK via McCarthy Lane and Cahill Lane to Pyrmont Bridge Rd., but the final plan has included a shared path on Parramatta Rd from Nelson St to Pyrmont Bridge Rd, which is probably preferable due to flatter gradient.

 “Pop-up” bike lanes on Pyrmont Bridge Rd

 Disappointingly also the lanes do not extend to Wattle St at the east end, although there are shared paths on most of the section.
 Lanes also end well before intersections like Glebe Point Road, forcing cyclists to merge into general traffic.
-A positive is the lowering of the speed limit from 50 K to 40 K. Despite resident opposition the “pop-up” lanes were still there in May 2022 and Transport for NSW has said they will be retained and improved, with IWBC to be consulted.
+A positive is the lowering of the speed limit from 50 K to 40 K.

 (See also page or posts on Parramatta Rd Urban Improvement)